Explore the Latest Business Insights

 (d) Now scroll to find “Files Connect Cloud” and click to enable and save them.

-find files connect cloud
+Find files connect cloud among the options

-Step 3 (a): After saving, you are redirected to “Permission Sets,” and select “Manage Assignments.”
+(a): After saving, you are redirected to “Permission Sets,” and select “Manage Assignments.”

 select manage assignments